Trekking in Thailand

 During the cold season from December and January, we recommend a fleece and long pants as temperatures can drop down a lot at night.
 In the hills and mountain of Northern Thailand temperatures can drop as low as 5o Celsius ( 40 o Fahrenheit) at night or in the early morning hours, so be prepared!

-During the raining season a pair of good shoes or trek boots is necessary, and probably a waterproof or a light plastic raincoat, which can be purchased locally (and cheaply), are recommended.
-Put your clothes in a dry bag also, inserted in your backpack and make sure your valuables are well protected from the rain.
+During the raining season a pair of good light weight hiking shoes (Gore-Tex water resistant) will be a must.
+Bring also a waterproof.
+Light plastic motorcycle type of rain coat can be purchased locally, and are usually good as they cover your backpack also.
+We would recommend to stuff your clothes in a dry bag or dry bag liner, inserted in your backpack, to ensure your valuables are well protected from the rain.

 Weather and season